 Below is a very rough visual description of a trance song structure.
 The picture is a waveform from one of my own songs “The Wall” which I’ll be using as tutorial example in the video at the bottom of this article.
 Click the picture to see it bigger:

 Here’s the video:

 You will get the hang of the structure when you start to compose your own song.
-Hopefully this tutorial gave you an rough idea how the trance song structure usually goes.
+Hopefully, this tutorial gave you a rough idea of how trance song structure usually goes.